finom/docs.vovk.dev/docs/intro.md

 ## Examples

-You can check additional examples [here](https://vovk-examples.vercel.app/).
+You can check more examples [here](https://vovk-examples.vercel.app/).